min2ha/ukwa-site/content/target/45925/index.en.md

   "subject": "Political Action and Communication"
 }

-# Jews sans frontières: An Anti-Zionist blog - browsing the media

 Anti-zionist blog linked to Twitter account with profile statement: Palestine is the moral question of our time.
 Honesty is the best policy.
 Ethnic cleansing is the worst.